-The agreement you sign is a legal contact between the landlord of the property and yourself.
-You should read the agreement carefully and ensure you understand it full and if in doubt consult a solicitor or other qualified person.
+The agreement you sign is a legal contract between the landlord of the property and yourself.
+You should read the agreement carefully and ensure you understand it fully and if in doubt consult a solicitor or other qualified person.
 The tenancy agreement places legal obligations on you, some of which are explained below.

 The agreement is an Assured Shorthold Tenancy Agreement, which means that you can stay in the property for the period of the lease, provided you meet all the obligations of the tenancy.
 You have the right to an initial minimum term of six months.

 If the landlord wishes to end the tenancy we will serve what is known a section 21 Notice, which gives you two months’ notice before you have to leave the property.

 Due to the terms of the agreement, you are contracted to remain at the property until the end of the period stated in the agreement.
 Should you decide to leave at the end of the period stated in the agreement, you must notify us in writing, giving a minimum of one months notice prior to the end of the period.